Portable generator safety per CPSC: carbon monoxide, the 20-foot rule, safe refueling, wet weather, overload, and backfeeding, served straight.

 Placement: Outside Only, 20 Feet, Exhaust Away

 The rule from CPSC is short.
-Operate portable generators outside only, at least 20 feet from the house, and direct the exhaust away from the home and other buildings where someone could be.
-Do not run a generator near openings to your home, including doors, windows, and vents.
-Close and seal any window or vent that sits near the generator or in the path of its exhaust.
+Operate portable generators outside only, at least 20 feet away from the house, and direct the exhaust away from the home and other buildings.
+Do not use a generator near openings to your home, including doors, windows, and vents.
+CPSC has recommended that 20-foot separation since 2013, and its engineering wording is 20 feet from openings that could be entered or occupied, not just 20 feet from the wall.

 Why "The Door Is Open" Does Not Work